searchspring/snap/README.md

 ```

 ### Config (FinderControllerConfig)
 There are two types of Finder configurations, a Hierarchy and Non-Hierarchy.
-The difference is type of field being used and how it is configured in the Searchspring Management Console.
+The difference is they type of field being used and how it is configured in the Searchspring Management Console.

 #### Hierarchy Config
-To use a Hierarchy configuration, ensure that fields contains a single entry and that it's field is of type `hierarchy` in the Searchspring Managerment Console.
+To use a Hierarchy configuration, ensure that the config's `fields` array contain a single entry, and `fields.field` is of type `hierarchy` in the Searchspring Management Console.
 Here is an example of a Hierarchy `FinderControllerConfig` object:

 ```typescript
 const finderConfig : FinderControllerConfig = {